Greg Haver

 Greg Haver is a Welsh music producer, based in New Zealand.
 He is best known for his work with the Manic Street Preachers and Melanie C. He has worked on a number of award-winning singles and albums.
-With the Manic Street Preachers, he was involved in production for numerous gold and platinum accredited albums.
+With Manic Street Preachers, he was involved in production for numerous gold and platinum accredited albums.
 This Is My Truth Tell Me Yours, Send Away the Tigers and Know Your Enemy albums received gold accreditations in the UK.
 He also worked on Melanie C's album Beautiful Intentions.

 Haver has also worked with a number of well-known New Zealand artists.
 He has produced songs for The Feelers, Opshop, Kimbra and Goodnight Nurse.

 Career

 During Haver's early years as a musician, he worked with the Welsh band, Waterfront, in the late 1980s.
 He was the band's musical director and drummer, playing on their top 10 US single, Cry.
 In 1989, he was the drummer on Corey Hart's album, Young Man Running.
 After recording the album, he also toured with Hart in Canada, Japan and the Philippines.
 Haver's first notable engineering and writing work, came on the fifth Manic Street Preachers album, released in 1998.
 The album was titled, This Is My Truth Tell Me Yours.
 The album debuted at number 1 in the UK Album Chart, selling 136,000 copies, going Gold in the first week.

 He teamed up with The Simpsons creator, Matt Groening in 1992 to create a second musical album for the animated series.
 The Yellow Album is a play on The Beatles' album of a similar name, which was finally released in 1998.
 Haver was credited for the writing and production of the track, "The Ten Commandments of Bart."
 Haver also was an engineer for Catatonia's album release in 1998.
 The Welsh band was hugely successful with the album, receiving a Mercury Award nomination.
 A year later, he was a session drummer on Tom Jones' Reload album.
 During this period, he also worked on two Super Furry Animals albums, Mwng and Out Spaced.
 With Huw Stephens from Radio 1, Haver founded the Cardiff-based record label Boobytrap Records in 2000.

 Haver produced songs on the 2001 album by the Manic Street Preachers, which was titled Know Your Enemy.
 The album was the UK band's sixth release, with their last album coming three years prior in 1998.
 The album was a huge commercial success in the United Kingdom, reaching number two in March of that year.
 It remained in the charts for a period of sixteen weeks, selling over 100,000 copies in total throughout 2001.
 It received a gold certification from the British Phonographic Industry for the number of copies sold.
 Haver worked on a number of the album's tracks, including Freedom of Speech Won't Feed My Children and Royal Correspondent.
 He also produced a two-track EP for Bullet for My Valentine in 2002.